FREE SHIPPING on orders of $85 or more

 First found in Monmouthshire (Welsh: Sir Fynwy), where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Junkins research.
 Another 161 words(12 lines of text) covering the years 1460, 1625, 1685, 1582, 1663, 1722 and 1798 are included under the topic Early Junkins History in all our PDF Extended History products.

 Another 83 words(6 lines of text) are included under the topic Early Junkins Notables in all our PDF Extended History products.

 Some of the Junkins family moved to Ireland, but this topic is not covered in this excerpt.
 Another 121 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 North America in the 1800s and 1900s saw the arrival of many Welsh people hoping to share in the wealth of land, work, and freedom that they felt North America held.
 Those who made the journey often attained those expectations, but only through an enormous amount of hard work, perseverance, and often a bout of good luck.
 These immigrants helped contribute to the growth of industry, commerce, and culture of both Canada and the United States.
 Discovered in the immigration and passenger lists were a number of people bearing the name Junkins:

-Junkins Settlers in the United States in the 17th Century
+Junkins Settlers in United States in the 17th Century

-Junkins Settlers in the United States in the 19th Century
+Junkins Settlers in United States in the 19th Century

 The Junkins Family Crest was acquired from the Houseofnames.com archives.
 The Junkins Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.